Kotlin/JS frameworks

 KVision is an object-oriented web framework for building Kotlin/JS applications with ready-to-use UI components.
 These components can be building blocks for your application's user interface.

 With this framework, you can use both reactive and imperative programming models to build your frontend.
-You can also integrate it with your server-side applications by using connectors for Ktor, Spring Boot, and other frameworks.
+You can also integrate it with your backend applications by using connectors for Ktor, Spring Boot, and other frameworks.
 In addition, you can share code using Kotlin Multiplatform.

 For updates and discussions about the framework, join the #kvision and #javascript channels in Kotlin Slack.